 How Blackheads Develop

-1. Blockage of a hair follicle and formation of a microcomedone
+Step 1 - Blockage of pore & formation of a microcomedone

 - Blackheads are called open comedones, because the opening of the pore is only partially blocked.
 This means that sebum can still escape the pore to some degree, and that oxygen, from the air, can enter into the pore.
 The air that enters the pore interacts with the sebum inside the pore, causing a chemical reaction called oxidation, which is responsible for the characteristic black or brown hue of a blackhead.
 Once developed, a blackhead can remain on the skin for several weeks or longer.2